 These will follow the same types of rules as other buses, including route numbers.

-Nowadays, almost everyone, including Londoners, is getting bus information off of their phones.
+Nowadays, almost everyone, including Londoners, is getting bus information off of their phones rather than looking at a paper map.

 I often use Google Maps, set to “Public Transportation,” or I recommend an app called CityMapper, which is one of the best apps to download for London.